Linguistics, Graduate Courses

 This course explores the rich variety of syntactic and semantic structures found in human language, deepening the students' understanding of syntactic phenomena addressed in the prerequisite courses (360 or 361/362).
 The topics are examined within the framework of a current theory of syntax.(3-0; 0-0)

 LING 566 Principles of Sociolinguistic Survey (3 sem. hrs.)

 This course introduces the students to the rudiments of linguistic and sociolinguistic survey.
-As such students exposed to methods of linguistic documentation: the determination of language and dialect boundaries including lexical similarity and inter-variety intelligibility.
-Further, students are presented with sociolinguistic profiling including tools for the assessment of bilingual proficiency, models for assessing language attitude, documentation of language use, the collection of evidences for language maintenance or shift, and techniques for the identifying language endangerment.
 The focus is on purpose-driven language survey design and appropriate subsequent reporting of the findings.
-Consideration is given to current issues in social science research such as the ethics of sampling, and statistically significance of sample populations.
+Consideration is given to current issues in social science research such as the ethics of sampling, and statistical significance of sample populations.
 (3-0; 0-0)

 Co-requisite(s): LING 210 Language and Society, or equivalent introduction to sociolinguistics (Summer).

 LING 570 Language and Culture Acquisition: Theory and Praxis (3 sem. hrs.)

 This course introduces students to theories of second language and second culture acquisition.
 Students develop and evaluate self-directed strategies based on personal learning styles.
 Practical experience in the above topics is gained by working with a speaker of a non-Indo-European language.
 (3-0; 0-0)